$p$-adic Polylogarithms and $p$-adic Hecke $L$-functions for Totally Real Fields: Proof of the Main Theorem

 \subsection{Acknowledgement}

 The authors would like to thank the KiPAS program FY2014--2018 of the Faculty of Science and Technology at Keio University, especially Professors Yuji Nagasaka and Masato Kurihara, for providing an excellent environment making this research possible.
-The authors would also like to thank Tatsuya Ohshita and Shinji Chikada for discussion.
+The authors would also like to thank Hohto Bekki, Tatsuya Ohshita and Shinji Chikada for discussion.
+The authors sincerely thank the editor and the referee for carefully reading the article and for comments which helped to improve the article.

-\begin{bibdiv} \begin{biblist} \bibselect{PolylogarithmBibliography} \end{biblist} \end{bibdiv}
+\begin{bibdiv} \begin{biblist} \bibselect{PolylogarithmBibliography2} \end{biblist} \end{bibdiv}